isabella232/data-workbench.en-1/help/home/c-dataset-const-proc/c-transf-func/c-config-files-transf/t-ins-transf-file/t-ins-transf-file.md

     </tr>
     <tr>
     <td colname="col1"> Reprocess </td>
     <td colname="col2"> <p>Optional.
 Any character or combination of characters can be entered here.
-Changing this parameter and saving the file to the <span class="wintitle"> Transform </span> machine initiates data reprocessing. </p> <p> For information about reprocessing your data, see <a href="../../../../../home/c-dataset-const-proc/c-reproc-retrans/c-reproc-retrans.md#concept-6d82a173e4ab4111b673e7c2477d0823" format="dita" scope="local"> Reprocessing and Retransformation </a>. </p> </td>
+Changing this parameter and saving the file to the <span class="wintitle"> Transform </span> machine initiates data reprocessing. </p> <p> For information about reprocessing your data, see <a href="../../../../../home/c-dataset-const-proc/c-reproc-retrans/c-reproc-retrans.md#concept-6d82a173e4ab4111b673e7c2477d0823"> Reprocessing and Retransformation </a>. </p> </td>
     </tr>
     <tr>
     <td colname="col1"> Stages </td>